Alessandro Gassmann launches Romasonoio campaign.

-Rome actor Alessandro Gassman, son of the director, film and theatre star Vittorio Gassman, has launched a twitter campaign calling on Romans to lend a hand cleaning up their city whose decay has recently made headlines around the world.
+Rome actor Alessandro Gassmann, son of the director, film and theatre star Vittorio Gassmann, has launched a twitter campaign calling on Romans to lend a hand cleaning up their city whose decay has recently made headlines around the world.

 The hashtag #Romasonoio (I am Rome) is a rally cry for Romans to take matters into their own hands by taking to the streets with brushes and bin bags.

-Since its launch on 26 July, Gassman's people-power initiative has been met with a largely positive response from Rome residents, some of whom have posted pictures of themselves cleaning up their neighbourhoods.
+Since its launch on 26 July, Gassmann's people-power initiative has been met with a largely positive response from Rome residents, some of whom have posted pictures of themselves cleaning up their neighbourhoods.

 The campaign has been endorsed by the city's beleaguered mayor Ignazio Marino ahead of his cabinet reshuffle expected on 28 July.